Scrutiny at the Councils

-Are you concerned about local issues?
-If so then you can ask the Adur and Worthing Joint Overview and Scrutiny Committee to investigate using the form below.
+If there is a local issue that is having an impact on you, your community or business, you can ask the Adur and Worthing Joint Overview & Scrutiny Committee to investigate it by completing the form below.

-If you are a local resident you can ask a Councillor to help in completing the form, if you are unsure who your councillors are then please see:
+If you are a local resident you can ask your councillor to help you complete the form.
+If you are unsure who your councillors are then please see:

 Please submit your request using the form below: